QiangbingLi/2d-randomwalk/README.md

-# A GUI in QT to simulate and visualize 2d random walk, which in continuous space would be the Brownian Motion.
+# A GUI to simulate and visualize 2d random walk, which in continuous space would be the Brownian motion.

 Tested to work with QT6 in Ubuntu22.0.4